kigh143/src/README.md

 ### HOCs

-HOC stands for Higher-Order Component and it's a design pattern that helps developers write DRY code in a react and react native basically, in this folder add your HOC files.
+HOC stands for Higher-Order Component and it's a design pattern that helps developers write DRY code in a react and react native. use this folder to store all your HOC component files.

 ### Hooks